 “We've spent several family vacations in California, and each one has been completely different,” Wiles says.
 “There is the scene in L.A., the cool outdoorsy beach vibe of San Diego, the beautiful cliffs and coastline of Monterey and Big Sur, and of course, the awesome city of San Francisco.
 I love that California has a combination of great cultural cities and adventurous outdoors.
 You can always do both extremes in each city, which is great for kids, who love variety.”

 1. What were the top highlights of your trip?

-It is very hard to pick, but if I had to choose, it would be our hike through the snow and seeing the sequoias in Tuolumne Grove in Yosemite, seeing Mazzy attempt ski jumps on the beginner snow park at Squaw Valley, and skipping rocks on the very still and serene North Lake Tahoe.
+It is very hard to pick, but if I had to choose, it would be our hike through the snow and seeing the sequoias in Tuolumne Grove in Yosemite, seeing Mazzy attempt ski jumps on the beginner snow park at Palisades Tahoe, and skipping rocks on the very still and serene North Lake Tahoe.

-2. What all did you do and see at Squaw Valley Alpine Meadows?
+2. What all did you do and see at Palisades Tahoe (formerly Squaw Valley Alpine Meadows)?

 We skied, ate, and relaxed in the hot tub.
 I particularly loved the lodge at the top of the aerial tram, which had beautiful views and easy access to the learning park.
 Another big highlight was taking the kids on the mini snowmobiles.
 They could not believe they were allowed to drive them on their own and had a blast!